MerkulovDaniil/optim/docs/theory/Matrix_calculus.md

 ><br/>
 > here we have used the fact that $ v_i^T v_j = 0 $, for $ i \neq j $.
 > </details>

+{: .question}
+If a matrix has all positive eigenvalues, what can we infer about the matrix's definiteness?

 Suppose $ A \in S_n $, i.e., $ A $ is a real symmetric $ n \times n $ matrix.
 Then $A$ can be factorized as